caksoylar/zmk-rgbled-widget/README.md

 ## Battery levels for splits

 For split keyboards, each part will indicate its own battery level with a single battery blink, by default.
-However, for some scenarios like keyboards with dongles and no LED on the peripherals, you might want the central part to show the battery levels of peripherals too.
+However, for some scenarios like keyboards with dongles and no RGBLED widget on the peripherals, you might want the central part to show the battery levels of peripherals too.
 This can be done by enabling one of the below settings:

 - `CONFIG_RGBLED_WIDGET_BATTERY_SHOW_PERIPHERALS`: Blink for battery level of self and then the peripherals, in order